census-ecosystem/opencensus-experiments/go/iot/README.md

 `chmod u+x ./configure.sh`

-`./configure.sh rasoberry-id raspberry-ip-address raspberry-ssh-password`
+`./configure.sh raspberry-id raspberry-ip-address raspberry-ssh-password`

 ### Instructions
 After all the above, you could run the following command

 `./run.sh raspberry-id raspberry-ip-address raspberry-ssh-password`

 Then the generated main binary file would run on the remote raspberry pi.